 - 1 teaspoon onion powder

-- 2 tablespoon tomato paste (puree) - add three if using passata
+- 2 tablespoon tomato paste (puree) - add four if using passata

 - Carefully Slice the two chicken breast into 4 cutlets, by using a sharp knife to cut the chicken breasts in half crosswise.
 Place the cutlet in a ziplock bag one at a time and use a meat tenderiser or rolling plan to flatten.
 Set aside.